vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/4_saMpradAya-prakriyA-bhAgaH/31_shiShyakRtyAdhikAraH.md

 SANSKRIT SLOKA:

 The tip of the achirya's tongne shines hright being the throne on which is seated (the god) Hayagrīva.
 So we do not consider any deity as being higher than the ācārya.
-Even Narayana plays the part of the itchürya without ever giving up His supreme greatness, in order to save those who are sugk in the sea of samsāra.
+Even Narāyaṇa plays the part of the itchürya without ever giving up His supreme greatness, in order to save those who are sugk in the sea of samsāra.